Family RAJIDAE Blainville 1816 (Skates)

 Rostroraja cervigoni (Bigelow & Schroeder 1964) in honor of Spanish-born Venezuelan ichthyologist Fernando Cervigón Marcos (1930–2017), Estacion de Investigaciones Marinas de Margarita, for the opportunity to describe the Venezuelan specimens

-Rostroraja eglanteria (Bosc 1800) -ia (Gr.), adjectival suffix, from Rosa eglantina, the Briar Rose or Eglantine, i.e., Eglantine -like, referring to small but very sharp spines covering dorsal surface
+Rostroraja eglanteria (Bosc 1800) -ia (L. suffix), having the quality of: Rosa eglantina, the Briar Rose or Eglantine, i.e., Eglantine-like, referring to small but very sharp spines covering dorsal surface

 Rostroraja equatorialis (Jordan & Bollman 1890) Latin for equatorial, referring to type locality off west coast of Colombia between Panama and the Galapagos Islands